augustss/verse-semantics/Book/docs/05_control.md

 ## Directing Program Execution

 Control flow expressions are how you shape the behavior of your program, making decisions, repeating operations, and handling different scenarios.
-Verse's approach to control flow is distinctive because it combines traditional imperative constructs with functional programming concepts and its unique failure-based decision making.

 ### The If Expression

-The `if` expression is perhaps the most fundamental control flow construct, but in Verse it works differently than in most languages.
+The `if` expression is a fundamental control flow construct, but in Verse it works differently than in most languages.
 Instead of evaluating boolean conditions, `if` uses success and failure to drive decisions.
 When an expression in the condition succeeds, the corresponding branch executes:

 <!--verse
 player:=class{